 Dissatisfaction and lack of contentment

-It is important to stress that clutter is a form of chaos and is proven to have a significant negative impact on your overall well-being.
+It is important to stress that clutter is a form of chaos and that this chaos is hardly ever good for you (or the people around you).

 Having too many unfinished tasks on your to-do list

 Allowing social media to distract you or make you insecure

 Entertaining superficial relationships that drain energy and waste your time

 In the examples above, it’s very easy to blame something or someone else for the problems that arise, when they actually are mental clutter in disguise.